 Marshall earned his law degree from the University of Arizona, where he also received his undergraduate degree.
 He was admitted to the Arizona State Bar in 1977, and is a member of the Pima County Bar Association, Defense Research Institute, Arizona Association of Defense Counsel, and the Tucson Defense Bar.
 He is a past member of the Board of Directors for the Tucson Defense Bar and served as its president in 1997 and 1998.
 He served as a board member for the Arizona Association of Defense Counsel from 1993-2003 and was its President for the 2001-2002 term.
 He is AV rated by Martindale-Hubbell.

-Andrew’s practice emphasizes civil defense litigation, primarily in the areas of insurance, municipal and civil rights defense, professional malpractice, contracts and indemnification, and appellate litigation.
+Since 1995, Andrew’s practice has emphasized civil defense litigation, primarily in the areas of insurance, municipal and civil rights defense, professional malpractice, contracts and indemnification, and appellate litigation.
 He has represented both insurers and insureds at trial in significant bad faith cases.
 He has also represented clients in significant appellate court cases in both the state and federal courts, including the United States Supreme Court.

 Andrew has published several articles on legal issues including an annotation on constitutional tort claims.
 He served on the Board of Directors for the Arizona Association of Defense Counsel from 2003 to 2010, serving as President and receiving the Defense Research Institute Exceptional Performance Citation in 2009.
 Additionally, he has authored and appeared as amicus counsel for the AADC and the Tucson Defense Bar in important cases pending before the Arizona Supreme Court.
 He is the recipient of a Special Recognition Award from the AADC for contributions to the amicus brief program.